intervene-EU-H2020/GxE_SESDisease/README.md

 5. Lines 93, 119, 129, 139, 149, 159 + 169 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
 6. Lines 185 + 191 - if you cannot run the analyses for prostate and breast cancer, rename _"modcoefffs.cox.model4.sex"_ to _"modcoeffs.cox.model4"_
 7. Lines 188-189 + 192-193 - if you cannot run the analyses for prostate and breast cancer, out-comment or remove these lines
-8. Line 196 - specify the location you want to save the model 4 output.
+8. Line 196 - specify the location you want to save the model 4 output. *In case of multiple ancestries in a Biobank, generate each file separately per ancestry, and add the abbreviation of the ancestry between the name of the biobank and "INTERVENE" on line 197.*
 - Output file is "&#42;_INTERVENE_EducationalAttainment_CoxPH_model4_Coeffs.txt"

 ### Occupation
-Run [CoxPHmodel4_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel4_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and **(optional)** "Self-employed" (reference = Manual worker), and include occupation, the trait-specific PRS, the occupation * trait-specific PRS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates.
+Run [CoxPHmodel4_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel4_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and **(optional)** "Self-employed" (reference = Manual worker), and include occupation, the trait-specific PGS, the occupation * trait-specific PGS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates.
 Please make the following adjustments:
 1. Line 51 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 54 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 63 - specify file location + filename